The Future of Energy: Inside California’s Virtual Power Plant Program

 The virtual power plant program is a movement toward independence, sustainability, and community-driven energy.

 Here in The Bay Area, we’re proud to be part of that change.
-Through our solar and battery storage systems,
+Through Rajam Imtair’s Solar and Tesla solutions,